gitika-bose/Mentr/README.md

 * Users can keep track of mentor request/cancellation history via the sessions page
 * Users can edit their username, email, or password as needed
 * Users can delete their accounts
+* As a next step, we are working on adding more verification for users to become mentors (eg. background check)

 ## Coverage